anf555/AllLogger/README.md

 # AllLogger

 AllLogger is a virus that allows you to do :
-- Install KeyLogger on target computer
 - Upload important files from document folder to cloud (Coming Soon)
-- Get target computer hostname (Coming Soon)
+- Get target computer hostname
-- Get the target computer private IP Address (Coming Soon)
+- Get the target computer private IP Address

 # Disclaimer : This Project Is For Educational Purposes Only
 I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS PROJECT

 # Description :
 When you run this project the keylogger is immediatly active and the keylogger stop when you press Esc key.

+# Guide :
+You need to change ftp server address, username, password